 - become irritable, and disruptive

 - have difficulty sleeping

 - Struggle with relationships

-- disruption of family life
+- Disruption of family life

-- frequent frustration
+- Frequent frustration

+- Aggression used as a tool.

-There are many factors that can contribute to a child or young person being angry and hostile, for instance, unresolved feelings, such as grief related to a divorce or loss of a loved one can be the root of the problem.
+There are many factors that can contribute to a child being angry and hostile.
+For instance, unresolved feelings, such as grief related to a divorce or loss of a loved one can be the root of the problem.
 A history of trauma or experiencing bullying may lead to deep-seated anger too.

 Mental health issues also may be linked to angry outbursts.
-Children and young people with depression, anxiety, oppositional defiant disorder, or attention-deficit/hyperactivity disorder struggle to regulate their emotions.
+Children with depression, anxiety oppositional defiant disorder, or attention-deficit/hyperactivity disorder struggle to regulate their emotions.